AnyLog-co/documentation/policies.md

 ## Policies Configuration

-AnyLog commands can be detailed in policies and replace or co-exist with configuration scripts.
+AnyLog commands can be added to policies and replace or co-exist with configuration scripts.
-This process is done by an attribute called **script** which is a list with the configuration commands.
+Commands in policies are listed with attribute named **script**.
+The command ```config from policy ``` configures the network based services (if detailed) and afterwards executes the commands listed in the **script** attribute.

 The following policy includes both - the networking services and script commands: